Love on the Brain: Background and release

 Norwegian producer Fred Ball co-wrote and produced the song.

 "Love on the Brain" was the first song commissioned for Rihanna's album Anti.
-Written by Norwegian songwriter and producer Fred Ball and American songwriter Joseph Angel in late 2013, inspiration for the song came from Prince and Al Green.
+Written by Norwegian songwriter and producer Fred Ball, American songwriter Joseph Angel and Rihanna in late 2013, inspiration for the song came from Prince and Al Green.
 Ball recalled, "We wanted it to have that juxtaposition of an old school soul feel with modern lyrics.
 That's why Amy Winehouse was never pastiche or retro even though her music has an old soul sound."
-Ball also stated that they did not write the song with Rihanna in mind.
-However, his manager at Roc Nation, Jay Brown, heard the song and loved it.
-Brown sent it to Rihanna and she also reacted similarly, writing additional lyrics.
+Rihanna worked closely alongside Ball and Angel throughout the writing process, contributing lyrics and creative direction as a lead songwriter to help shape the song’s final sound and identity.

 American producer Kuk Harrell handled the song's vocal production.
 Ball and Angel also supplied the song's keyboards and drums.
 "Love on the Brain" was recorded at Westlake Studios in Los Angeles.
 The vocal recording was carried out by Marcos Tovar for Allfadersup and Harrell.
 The song was finally mixed by Manny Marroquin at Larrabee Studios in North Hollywood, along with mixing assistants Chris Galland, Jeff Jackson and Ike Schultz, before being mastered by Chris Gehringer at Sterling Sound, in New York City.

 "Love on the Brain" was first announced as a recorded track in 2015, and was to be debuted at the 2015 Brit Awards, however Rihanna allegedly pulled out.
 In early August 2016, Philadelphia radio personality Mike Adam stated that "Love on the Brain" would be the album's fourth single, later confirmed by Rihanna herself on 21 August 2016.
 It was sent to rhythmic contemporary and urban contemporary radios on 27 September, impacted contemporary hit radio on 11 October, and the hot adult contemporary stations on 14 November.
 (Note: "Love on the Brain" was originally scheduled to be released to hot adult contemporary radios on 10 October 2016, but it was postponed to 14 November.)